Unplugged (Alice in Chains album): Preparation

-The Brooklyn Academy of Music, then known as the Majestic Theater, was chosen as the venue for filming the Unplugged performance.
+The Brooklyn Academy of Music's Majestic Theater, now known as the Harvey Theater, was chosen as the venue for filming the Unplugged performance.
 The semicircular shape of the amphitheater was ideal for acoustic performances.
 An art director for Unplugged wanted the stage's appearance to match the gloomy attitude of the music being performed, so the artistic director decided to intentionally renovate the space to look old and decrepit.
 Stagehands fired multiple gunshots into the walls to create cracks.
 Peeling paint was also applied by hand.
-Coletti remarked, "Out of all the bands we’ve done there, it was most perfect for Alice."
+It was Staley's idea to have big candles decorating the stage to keep it dark and moody, as the band never liked bright lights on stage.
+Staley bought the candles at Seattle's Pike Place Market.
 At the last minute, a request came to use lava lamps to decorate the stage, adding an unexpected visual element.
 Footage of the show shows the translucent paraffin wax in the lamps barely moving, emphasizing the mood of the performance itself.
 The concert organizers achieved this effect by accident, simply because they were unaware that the lamps needed to be properly warmed up in advance for their intended effect.
 Staley had recently dyed his hair pink, so the lighting technician decided to match the stage backdrop to it.
 Unique lighting color schemes were chosen for each song.
 The band had predetermined their setlist and provided it to MTV, so lighting was selected well in advance.